All Episodes

 Only 86% negative.

-Of course, you know, I wonder how many positive stories NPR, the Liberals'official government radio network, has done on George W. Bush.
+Of course, you know, I wonder how many positive stories NPR, the liberals' official government radio network, has done on George W. Bush.

-You see this headline, human race will split into two different species.
+Human race will split into two different species.

 Get this.

-The human race will one day, and this again, this this story again, this illustrates my ability as a forward thinker and visionary.
+The human race will one day, and this again, this story again, this illustrates my ability as a forward thinker and visionary.

-The human race will one day split into two separate species, an attractive, intelligent, ruling elite, and an underclass of dim-witted, ugly goblin-like creatures, according to a top scientist.
+The human race will one day split into two separate species, an attractive, intelligent, ruling elite, and an underclass of dim-witted, ugly, goblin-like creatures, according to a top scientist.

-One hundred thousand years into the future, sexual selection could mean that two distinct breeds of human will have developed.
+100,000 years into the future, sexual selection could mean that two distinct breeds of human will have developed.

 Physical features will be driven by indicators of health, youth, and fertility that men and women have evolved to look for in potential mates.